Mary62442/BulkInsertFromRESTData/README.md

 The results are promising considering the workload on a single machine and they become stable and effective when we expand in the cloud using the microservices indicated.

+Attached to this repository is the file TestThreadJmeter.jmx that setups the environment to run the stress test under jmeter.